WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 ## The store

-The store is used to create the logic (actions and effects) called by the directives and the data used this logic.
+The store is used to create the logic (actions, effects…) linked to the directives and the data used inside that logic (state, selectors…).

-**The store is usually created in the `view.js` file of each block**, although it can be initialized from the `render.php` of the block (see [diagram](https://excalidraw.com/#room=11c461f5e18480cd8631,mNsrOHbcUKgVdITiRl6H5w))
+**The store is usually created in the `view.js` file of each block**, although it can be initialized from the `render.php` of the block (see [diagram](https://excalidraw.com/#json=FPTvzmKpyunGuFzWt5nzX,gs2vvsN0HEvnEHsQ9u1gPg)

 The store contains the reactive state and the actions and effects that modify it.